DynamicsAndNeuralSystems/DevelopingMouse/README.md

 * `createExponentialPlot_scaled.m` plots 3 term exponential of voxel data with distance scaled
 * `createExponentialPlot_plusStructures.m` plots 3 term exponential of voxel plus structure data
 * `createBinnedExponentialPlot.m` plots the exponential fitting of the binned data (with and without distance scaled)
-* `createExponentialPlot_subsetGenes.m` plots 3 term exponential of voxel data of a subset of genes
+* `createExponentialPlot_subsetGenes.m` plots 3 term exponential of voxel data of a subset of genes [not complete, only plotted i=1]
 * `createExponentialPlot_directionality.m` plots 3 term exponential of voxel data in different directions separately

 To be deleted: